daz3d/DazToBlender/README.md

  2. Under Assets you will find the newest build.
 It will be named DazToBlender_VersionNumber
  3. Download the zip and Inside you will find the Contents needed to use the bridge.
 Follow the steps below on how to install the bridge.

- ### How to Install to Blender
+ ## How to Install to Blender
  ---
   Within the "\Blender" folder, there will be a folder and a zip folder.
-     a.
-To install the Bridge as a zip.
+  1. To install the Bridge as a zip.
      1. Launch Blender.
      2. Go Edit -> Preferences -> Add-ons.
      3. Press Install at the Top-Right of the Preferences Window.
      4. Locate your Zip File labeled "DTB.zip" and press Install Add-on
-     b.
-To install the Bridge as a folder.
+  2. To install the Bridge as a folder.
      1. Go to your AppData Folder.
 Easiest Method is to press start and type %appdata%
      2. Go to Appdata --> Roaming --> Blender Foundation --> Blender
      3. Choose the version you wish to Install to For example 2.92
      4. Go to ...\Blender\2.92\scripts\addons\ and Copy the DTB folder to this location.
-        5. You are ready to use Launch Blender.

-  # How to Install to Daz Studio
+  ### How to Install to Daz Studio
   ---
    There are three different methods to install the Daz Side of the Bridge and we will go through all three of them.
-   a.
-Installing the Bridge with the RunOnce Script.
+   1. Installing the Bridge with the RunOnce Script.
       Please follow these steps to manually install the Daz to Blender bridge:

       **Note this is not necessary if you have installed by Daz Central/Daz Install Manager**
       1. Go to your AppData Folder.
 Easiest Method is to press start and type %appdata%
       2. Navigate within the Roaming folder to  --> DAZ 3D --> Studio4 → RunOnce